aworkshop/c/man_03_Language.md

 ```
 And can be anywhere in the source code, since it has a beginning and an end.
 So it can even be in the middle of a line of code.

-Single line comments are always at the end of a the line of code, it ends with the line;
+Single line comments are always at the end of a the line of code, it ends with the newline;
 ```
 // comment until the end of the line